 “Besides the noble art of getting things done, there is the noble art of leaving things undone.
 The wisdom of life consists in the elimination of non-essentials.”

 “The sculptor produces the beautiful statue by chipping away such parts of the marble block as are not needed – it is a process of elimination.”

 There are many things you can let go of.
 Both on the inside and the outside.
 I have for example let go of some busy work on the outside.
 I have greatly decreased the number of times I check email etc. each day and I have learned to use very short to-do lists with only 2-3 of the most important items instead of a dozen items or more.

 On the inside I do my best to let go of trivial and petty stuff.
 I let go of negative stuff.
 I let go of trying to control the results of my actions.
 I let go of information and old self-images that don’t serve me anymore.
 I always remember – or remind myself via the white board on my wall – to keep things extremely simple.

-You can read quite a bit more about letting go in the last chapter of my free ebook, The 7 Timeless Habits of Happiness.
-But I’ll mention a small and effective tip for letting go right here.
+I’ll mention a small and effective tip for letting go right here.
 First accept that you are for example stuck in focusing on something trivial.
 Then let it go.
 Don’t try to just reject what you are thinking or feeling because that will only make it harder to let it go.